4d/docs/website/translated_docs/fr/WebServer/templates.md

 title: Template pages
 ---

-4D's Web server allows you to use HTML template pages containing tags, i.e. a mix of static HTML code and 4D references added by means of [transformation tags](Tags/tags.md) such as 4DTEXT, 4DIF, or 4DINCLUDE.
+Le serveur Web de 4D vous permet d'utiliser des pages de modèles HTML contenant des balises, c'est-à-dire un mélange de code HTML statique et de références 4D ajoutées via des [balises de transformation](Tags/tags.md) telles que 4DTEXT, 4DIF ou 4DINCLUDE.
 These tags are usually inserted as HTML type comments (`<!--#4DTagName TagValue-->`) into the HTML source code.

 When these pages are sent by the HTTP server, they are parsed and the tags they contain are executed and replaced with the resulting data.
 The pages received by the browsers are thus a combination of static elements and values coming from 4D processing.